Step 3: pytest-native tests #

 • Pytest classes group related tests; methods run in source order

-• Parametrize works as it always does; values land in in_* columns
+• Parametrize works as it always does; values are recorded as inputs (role input)

 Continue #